Alirun/StreamSaga/ARCHITECTURE.md

 # StreamSaga Architecture

 ## Overview
 StreamSaga is a Next.js application where stream viewers can propose and vote for projects/features to be developed live.
-The project uses **Supabase Auth** for user management and client-side mock data for content (Topics/Proposals).
+The project uses **Supabase** for authentication and database, with real-time topic updates on the Dashboard.

 ## Tech Stack
 - **Framework**: Next.js 15 (App Router)
-- **Backend**: Supabase (Auth)
+- **Backend**: Supabase (Auth, Database, Realtime)
 - **Styling**: TailwindCSS v4
 - **Language**: TypeScript
 - **Icons**: Lucide React